-- 1) Go to the HiDDNS website: www.hiddns.com. - 2) Click Register an account if you do not have one and use the account to log in. - 3) In the Device Management interface, click Add to register the device. - Input Device Serial No., Device Domain (Device Name) and HTTP Port.
+- 1) Go to the HiDDNS website: www.hiddns.com. - 2) Click Register to register an account if you do not have one and use the account to log in. - 3) In the Device Management interface, click do register the device. - Input Device Serial No., Device Domain (Device Name) and HTTP Port.
 And click OK to add the device.